vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 <img src ="https://github.com/vivianknee/FastPages/blob/master/images/input.png?raw=true" width="415" height="270">

 ## 2. Data Abstraction
-I set a variable `attempts` equal to 0 at the beginning of my code to keep record of the users # of attempts at the end of the quiz.
+I used a `variable` named "attempts" to store data.
+I set it equal to 0 at the beginning of my code to keep record of the users # of attempts at the end of the quiz.

 ## 3. Managing Complexity